MelissaKaulfuss/scrabble_challenge/README.md

 # Scrabble challenge

+## My goals in this exercise

+1. To test my knowledge of Ruby/rspec
+2. To focus on using data structures
+3. To try to design things so that it's easy to add new features or changes.

 Given a word, compute the scrabble score for that word.
 If you can, use test-driven development to build this Scrabble-like game.

 ### Letter Values